Baba-Ratilal/Baba-Ratilal/README.md

 # 💫 Hi, I am Rushab and,
-🔭 I'm currently pursuing my Masters at University of the Pacific<br>👯 I am currently working on a data analytics project using SQL and Python<br>🤝 I’m looking for help with learning DSA in Python<br>🌱 I’m currently learning DSA, Python<br>💬 Ask me about Python, SQL or COD Mobile<br>⚡ Fun fact I love Dogs, Motorcycles and playing COD Mobile
+🔭 I have completed my Masters at University of the Pacific<br>👯 I am currently working on developing my skills in Data Analysis using Python<br>🤝 I’m looking for help with learning DSA in Python<br>🌱 I’m currently learning DSA, Python<br>💬 Ask me about Python, SQL or COD Mobile<br>⚡ Fun fact I love Dogs, Motorcycles and playing COD Mobile

 ## 🌐 Socials